 Kate's diagnostic questioning suggested adopting more of a problem-solving approach:

 "How redundant material is dealt with should depend on learners' level of expertise.
 Redundant material should be eliminated for expert learners but the same material might need to be integrated for novice learners.
 Material that is redundant for more experienced learners may be essential for less experienced learners."
 (Merrienboer, J. G. Paas, F. 1998).

 Kate has taken steps to support Anna in her learning through removing redundant mechanisms; as an expert learner with significant mental resources, this is the right approach for her. ___

-A Responsive Coaching model has the potential to be more challenging to use than a model that follows a set of steps (See It, Name It, Do It – see Part 1).
+A Responsive Coaching model has the potential to be more challenging to use than a model that follows a set of steps (See It, Name It, Do It – see Part 1) and the model discussed in this overview of instructional coaching.
 Kate sees this as both a challenge and a strength: if we don’t think that a single set of activities or lesson structure is right for all the students we teach, why should we use one for teacher learning (where arguably, ensuring learning is even more difficult!)?

 That said, there's work to do:

 - Coaches need to be trained to diagnose teacher expertise